Louisville Truck and 18-Wheeler Accidents Attorney

 Attorney Sampson is an active member of numerous legal organizations, including the Kentucky Bar Association, the American Bar Association, and the Kentucky Justice Association.
 He also lectures on legal matters, including medical malpractice and workers’ compensation, ensuring that his clients know their legal rights, including the right to seek non-economic damages.
 Attorney Sampson is also continually identified as one of Kentucky’s Most Prolific Trial Lawyers by the Kentucky Trial Court Review.
 This recognition is a reflection of the lengths that our lawyers are repeatedly willing to go to to make sure that our clients are taken care of.
 When a settlement isn’t good enough, we fight for you at trial.

 As a former account manager in the insurance industry and a police officer, attorney Poynter has a uniquely advantageous skill set for the work that we do.
 His perspective of insurance companies and hands-on understanding of the justice system benefit our clients in countless ways.
 He is also certified in Traffic Crash Reconstruction and Advanced Crash Investigation.
 These certifications allow him to better asses crash sites and advocate for what you have been through.

 Causes of Truck Accidents

 Truck accidents can, unfortunately, be caused by various factors and the actions of others.
 Some of the most common ways in which other people are at fault for an accident include:

 - Truck Driver Error or Negligence

 - Trucking Company Negligence

-- No-Zone Truck Accidents
+- Blind Spot Truck Accidents

 When you have been injured in one of these types of truck accidents, you might be owed compensation and should explore your legal options for getting both the money and the closure that you need.